 Login using your USMLE ID and password or select “First-time User?” to obtain your USMLE ID and password.

-You will select June 1- August 31 as the three-month eligibility period in which you plan to take the exam.
+You will select June-August or May-July as the three-month eligibility period in which you plan to take the exam.

 If you wish to request any accommodations during the test administration, you must provide additional information required by the NBME Office that includes specific, current documentation related to the requested accommodation.